Apache Airflow

 Prerequisites

-Before installing Apache Airflow, ensure that you have the following prerequisites installed:
+Before installing Apache Airflow, you need to have the following prerequisites:

 • Python 3.6 or later